 Each year, Italian-American organizations award tens of thousands of dollars in scholarships to worthy high school and college students.
 The following is a list of this year’s scholarship offerings and how to apply for them.
 Most scholarships have attendance and other requirements, so gather your applications early and study them carefully before applying!

 Columbian Club Charitable Foundation — Scholarships of various amounts awarded to graduating high school seniors and undergraduate/graduate students of Italian descent who are permanent residents of the state of Illinois.
-Scholarships are also available for accounting, art history, business, dentistry, engineering, finance, Italian studies, law, medicine, music education and other professional endeavors.
+Scholarships are available for accounting, art history, business, dentistry, engineering, finance, Italian studies, law, medicine, music education and other professional endeavors.
 Deadline: Oct.
-31. Presentation: January 2019.
+31, 2019.
+Presentation: January 2020.
 Visit www.columbianclub.org.

-Italian American Executives of Transportation — Several scholarships of various amounts averaging $1,000 awarded to high school seniors based on academic achievement and need.
-Italian ancestry is a plus.
+Italian American Executives of Transportation — Several scholarships of various amounts averaging $1,000 awarded to high school seniors based on academic achievement, community involvement and need.
+Italian ancestry is not necessary but a plus.
 Deadline: Aug.
 31. Recipients must attend the IAET dinner dance on Nov.
-19. Visit www.iaet-chicago.org, or contact Carol Lieggi at 630-915-1987 or firstname.lastname@example.org.
+21. Visit www.iaet-chicago.org or contact Carol Lieggi at 630-915-1987 or firstname.lastname@example.org.

 Italian Cultural Center — Several scholarships of between $1,000 and $2,000 awarded to non-professional vocal students between the ages of 17 and 27 who are studying with qualified teachers or institutions.
 Application deadline: Oct.
 1. Competition: October.
 Awards dinner: November.
 Contact 708-345-5933 or email@example.com.

 Joint Civic Committee of Italian Americans Women’s Division — Several $2,000 scholarships awarded to female students of Italian ancestry.
-Deadline: April 2.
-Presentation: Scholarship dinner and fashion show in late April.
+Deadline: April 15.
+Presentation: Scholarship dinner and fashion show on May 8.
 Winners must attend presentation.
-Visit www.jccia.com, or contact 708-450-9050 or email@example.com.
+Visit www.jccia.com or contact 708-450-9050 or email@example.com.

 Justinian Society of Lawyers Endowment Fund — Scholarships awarded to law school students based on academic ability and need.
-Deadline: Early September.
-Presentation: Mid-October.
-Visit justinianendowment.org/scholarships/ or contact Anthony Farace at 312-255-8550 or email@example.com.
+Deadline: Mid-September.
+Presentation: October/November.
+Visit justinianendowment.org/scholarships/ or contact Catherine Locallo at 312-332-7760 or firstname.lastname@example.org.

 National Italian American Foundation — 60 to 70 scholarships ranging from $2,500 to $12,000 awarded to undergraduate, graduate, post-graduate, medical and legal students.
 Applicants must be NIAF members and U.S. citizens of Italian descent with a minimum GPA of 3.5 out of 4 at an accredited institution of higher education.
 Recipients are selected based on academic merit.
 Deadline: March 1.
-Applicants notified: May 7.
 Visit www.niaf.org/scholarships.
-To establish a NIAF scholarship, contact Julia Streisfeld at firstname.lastname@example.org.

-Sons of Italy Foundation — 10 to 12 merit-based scholarships ranging from $4,000 to $25,000 awarded to students of at least one-quarter Italian ancestry who are either college-bound high school seniors or full-time undergraduate or graduate students enrolled in accredited four-year institutions of higher education.
+Sons of Italy Foundation — 10 to 12 merit-based scholarships ranging from $4,000 to $25,000 awarded to students of at least one-quarter Italian ancestry enrolled in a four-year undergraduate program or graduate program at an accredited four-year institution of higher education.
 Deadline: Feb.
 28. Presentation: May.
-Visit www.osia.org or contact email@example.com or 202-547-5106.
+Visit www.osia.org/programs/scholarships/.

-UNICO National — Four undergraduate scholarships of $1,500 per year for four years; one graduate school scholarship of $1,500 per year for up to four years; one medical scholarship of $5,000; up to 10 nursing scholarships of $2,500; two study abroad scholarships of $1,250; eight scholarships of $2,500 for matriculated college students (two science, two fine arts, four general studies); one scholarship of $1,250 for a matriculated engineering student; two literary scholarships of $1,000; one scholarship of $2,500 to a student of Southern Italian heritage; and scholarships ranging from $2,500 to $10,000 to fully matriculated natural science majors attending California Institute of Technology, Massachusetts Institute of Technology and SAS at University of Arizona.
+UNICO National — Four undergraduate scholarships of $1,500 per year for up to four years; two graduate school scholarships of $1,500 per year for up to two years; one medical scholarship of $5,000; up to 10 nursing scholarships of $2,500; two study-abroad scholarships of $1,250; twelve scholarships of $2,500 for matriculated college students (two science, two fine arts, four general studies, two special education, two therapy education); one scholarship of $1,250 for a matriculated engineering student; two literary scholarships of $1,000; one scholarship of $2,500 to a student of Southern Italian heritage; one Italian studies scholarship of $1,000 for a matriculated student; and scholarships ranging from $2,500 to $10,000 to fully matriculated natural science majors attending specific universities as noted on the application.
 Applications must be submitted online.
 Candidates must reside in the home state of a UNICO chapter unless otherwise indicated.
 Deadline: April 15, except study abroad (March 1).
 Presentation: September.
-Contact Joan Tidona at firstname.lastname@example.org, or visit www.unico.org.
+Contact Joan Tidona at firstname.lastname@example.org or visit www.unico.org.